Conversational Commerce agent developer's guide

 • New original query: In some UX designs, if a customer enters a new, unrelated query, you might choose to restart the conversational flow to ensure the most relevant context.

-• Restart conversation button: If your UI provides an explicit "Start New Chat" or "Reset Conversation" button, clicking this would trigger a new conversational session.
+• Restart conversation button: If your web interface provides an explicit Start new chat or Reset conversation button, clicking this would trigger a new conversational session.

 • Continue the Conversation:

-• Conversational API Integration: The client passes the conversation_id from the previous response in the ConversationalSearchRequest.
+• Conversational API integration: The client passes the conversation_id from the previous response in the ConversationalSearchRequest.

 • Ensure search result consistency: